ovh/docs/pages/cloud/vps/apps_first_steps/guide.en-gb.md

 This section will explain the first steps specifically for the GitLab pre-installed image.

 1. Open the email from OVHcloud which contains your application login details.
-2. Click on the URL for Plesk in the email.
+2. Click on the URL for GitLab in the email.
 3. Set your new password.
 4. Log in with "root" and the new password you have just set.